Sometimes, you just need a hearty, comforting pasta dish, especially in the midst of winter.

 - 1-2 Tbsp sweetener of choice (such as organic cane sugar or coconut sugar)

-- optional: 1 Tbsp (5 g) vegan parmesan cheese, plus more to taste
+- 1 Tbsp vegan parmesan cheese (optional // plus more to taste)

-- 8 ounces (227 g) gluten-free pasta (I like Trader Joe’s Gluten Free Fussili, or sub carrot noodles)
+- 8 ounces gluten-free pasta (I like Trader Joe’s Gluten Free Fussili, or sub carrot noodles)

 *Recipe adapted from my Simple Chickpea Bolognese.

-*Nutrition information is a rough estimate for 1 of 2 generous servings calculated with 8 ounces gluten-free pasta and no additional toppings.
+*Nutrition information is a rough estimate calculated with gluten-free pasta and without additional toppings.